ocean-data-challenges/2024b_DC_SWOTdenoising/README.md

 ## Download the data

-The data are hosted and can be accessed on the MEOM server opendap [here](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/MEOM/OCEAN_DATA_CHALLENGES/catalog.html).
+The data are hosted and can be accessed on the MEOM server opendap [here](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/MEOM/OCEAN_DATA_CHALLENGES/2024b_DC_SWOTdenoising/catalog.html).
 You can store the downloaded dataset in the swot_data/ directory.

-To download the SWOT dataset locally, you will need approximately 4 GB of disk space.